 This course is a review of the core surgical technology curriculum.
 The lecture and activities are designed to reinforce and review the program content from inception to completion with a focus on student performance, comprehension, and group information sessions.
-The students participate on several practice certification exams as a precursor to the NBSTSA Certified Surgical Technologist Certification Examination at the conclusion of the program.
+The students will sit for and be required to pass a practice certification exam as a precursor to the NBSTSA Certification Exam.
+A practice certification exam is the final exam for the course.